s1yoshid/s1yoshid.github.io/index.md

 ---
-layout: page
+layout: about
-name: Home Page
+#title: Welcome to my website!
 description: >
   A boutique Jekyll theme for hackers, nerds, and academics, with a focus on personal sites that are meant to impress.
 hide_description: true
+cover: true
+permalink: /
 ---
 <h2 class="h2" id="1">Site Under Construction!!!!! </h2>
 <h3 class="h3" id="2">Some text or pages may be unavaliable due to the site changing layouts.
 Apologies. </h3>

-<h1 class="h1" id="about-me">About Me </h1>
+<h1 class="h1" id="top">Welcome to my website! </h1>

 What's up!
 I'm Shuusei but you can call me Shuu.
 I'm a recent graduate with a bachelor's degree (B.S.) in Computer Engineering from [University of California - San Diego](https://ucsd.edu).

+I made this portfolio website because résumés can often times exclude fine details with such restricted space.
+Here you can find a lot more in-depth information on the projects I've worked on and just a little bit more about me.

-First and foremost, I love to build and break things.
+I love to build and break things.
 Whether it be a computer or a pen, I have the utmost curiosity for how they work.
 I've definitely gotten in trouble many times because of this, but for the sake of knowledge I suppose.
 My current interest is in digital design and more specifically chip design.

-I made this portfolio website because résumés can often times exclude fine details with such restricted space.
-Here you can find a lot more in-depth information on the projects I've worked on and just a little bit more about me.

 <!---
 > Your complete presence on the web — A [blog], [portfolio], and [resume].